iptv-org/iptv/.readme/template.md

 Internet Protocol television (IPTV) is the delivery of television content over Internet Protocol (IP) networks.
 This repository is maintained by a community that organizes into different playlists all the available IPTV stations without restrictions of access, whether they are local or international.
 IPTV stations have web addresses that are obtained official websites or authorized services for easier access to the end user who has any media player that supports streaming.

 Most stations can be accessed without interruptions (see Resources section).
 Some of them are hybrid radio stations (also called "visual radio").
-But few channels are streaming in high resolution (720p, 1080p, 2160p or more) that work better in with a stable network.
+But few channels are streaming in high resolution (720p, 1080p, 2160p or more) that work better with a stable network.

 ## Usage